VardanMelik/bixrp-old/src/bixd/app/paths/README.md

  * People who chose to use illiquid gateways get the service level implied by their choice of poor liquidity.
 4. Monte Carlo methods.
  * Learn new paths.
- * Search outside the **rippled** cache.
+ * Search outside the **bixd** cache.
  * Distributed learning.
- * Every rippled node searches their own cache for best liquidity and then the good results get propagated to the network.
+ * Every bixd node searches their own cache for best liquidity and then the good results get propagated to the network.
- * Whenever somebody makes a payment, the nodes involved go to the rippled cache; since payments appear in every ledger in the network, this liquidity information now appears in every rippled cache.
+ * Whenever somebody makes a payment, the nodes involved go to the bixd cache; since payments appear in every ledger in the network, this liquidity information now appears in every bixd cache.

 Life of a Payment